Exception Handling

 }

 All resources should be auto closable resources , a resource is said to be auto closable if and only if the corresponding class implements the java.lang.AutoClosable interface either directly or indirectly.
+All resource reference variables are implicitly final and hence we can't perform reassignment with in the try block.

 try(BufferedReader br=new BufferedReader(new FileReader("abc.txt"))) ;